GuillermoRdgz1/Browser-Game/README.md

 After answering final question, REDO button will pop up so you can try again!

-*issue with score restting on REDO
+*issue with score resetting on REDO
 *issue with score sticking with correct answer only